 According to the global self-care Federation, Self-care is the practice of individuals looking after their health using the knowledge and information available.

 It is a decision-making process that empowers individuals to look after their health efficiently and conveniently, collaborating with health and social care professionals as needed.

 Whoa!
 That makes it pretty clear.

-Now, let’s outline the eight types of self-care and discuss some practical ways to put them into daily practice.
+Now, let’s outline each type of self-care and the best ways to put them into daily practice.

-From caring for your intellectual needs to validating your emotional feeling, self-care is a lot more than just a spa day or doing a digital detox. (although those are all good things!)
+From caring for your intellectual needs to validating your emotional feelings, self-care is more than just a spa day or a digital detox. (although those are all good things!)

 The eight types of self-care are:

 - Environmental Self-care

 1. Physical Self-care

 First up on the eight types of self-care is physical self-care.
 Physical self-care is just what you would think.